TylerH123/SDP2/README.md

 # Baguette Grabbers
 Welcome to the Gambling Den!

-This is a site where users can play many different games, such as poker, roulette, slots, cookie clicker, sudoku.
-Poker, roulette, and slots will cost coins to play.
-Users can gain coins by logging in everyday, playing cookie clicker, or winning a sudoku puzzle.
+This is a site where users can play many different games, such as blackjack, roulette, slots, broccoli clicker, sudoku.
+Blackjack, roulette, and slots will cost coins to play.
+Users can gain coins by logging in everyday, playing broccoli clicker, or winning a sudoku puzzle.

 ### Roster:
 - Tyler: Project Manager/database
-- William: Backend Flask
+- William: Frontend CSS
 - Ethan: Backend Flask
-- Jionghao: Frontend
+- Jionghao: Backend Flask

 ### APIs required (no keys needed!!!):
-- [Deck of Cards](https://docs.google.com/document/d/1oCJhl-NoNNpekMLd4C4jBXhpL9xvm6ZrVIdfoqbq-Vc/edit) - create games that requires the usage of a deck of cards (Blackjack, Poker)
+- [Deck of Cards](https://docs.google.com/document/d/1oCJhl-NoNNpekMLd4C4jBXhpL9xvm6ZrVIdfoqbq-Vc/edit) - create games that requires the usage of a deck of cards (Blackjack)
 - [Sudoku](no link yet) - use a template of sudoku games for one of our minigames
 - [Diceful](https://docs.google.com/document/d/1pvPPwTMcXs1OyTqh5QbucGXou4OOnOis5HjtIT90W5w/edit) - create games that requires the usage of dice (Roulette, Craps)